Publications

 *Co-mentored Undergraduate Student

 Vallorani, A., Morgan, J. K., Eckstrand, K. L., Sheeber, L., Ambrosia, M., Nance, M., Forbes, E. E., Hallquist, M. N., & Pérez-Edgar, K. (2021, April).
 Mentalizing system connectivity may reflect positive affect and moment-to-moment behavioral synchrony between adolescent friends.
-Paper accepted to the annual meeting of the Society for Affective Science, Virtual.
+Paper presented at the annual meeting of the Society for Affective Science, Virtual.

 Vallorani, A., Gunther, K. E., Anaya, B., Morales, S., Fu, X., Burris, J. L, Field A. P., Buss, K. A., LoBue, V., & Pérez-Edgar, K. (2021, April).
 Relations between affect-biased attention, maternal anxiety and infant negative affect in cross-sectional and longitudinal samples.
-Paper accepted to the biannual meeting of the Society for Research in Child Development, Virtual.
+Paper presented at the biannual meeting of the Society for Research in Child Development, Virtual.

 Vallorani, A., Brown, K. M., Fu, X., Gunther, K., MacNeill, L. A., Ermanni, B., Buss, K. A., & Pérez-Edgar, K. (2019, March).
 Processing social and non-social rewards in the peer context: The role of temperament.
 Paper presented at the biannual meeting of the Society for Research in Child Development, Baltimore, MD.